 If you have a large amount of fresh ingredients and produce and have a larger space available, we would recommend a cold room.

 Similarly to their fridge counterparts, undercounter freezers are great for saving space and integrating into your prep areas.
-If you need more storage, go for a chest freezer.
+If your restaurant requires more storage, go for a chest freezer.
 Again, if you have large amounts of frozen food to store, you can opt for a walk in freezer room.

 3. Ice Machines